ishwang1/Beijing-housing-prediction/README.md

 # Unfolding Beijing in a Hedonic Way

+This is a public repository accompanying the paper
 * [Wei Lin](http://www.weilinmetrics.com/), [Zhentao Shi](http://www.zhentaoshi.com/), Yishu Wang and Ting Hin Yan: [“Unfolding Beijing in a Hedonic Way”](https://www.researchgate.net/publication/339551353_Unfolding_Beijing_in_a_Hedonic_Way).

-This repository contains the data and R scripts for the algorithms in the paper.
+for access of the data and R scripts.
 Please contact Yishu Wang ([wangy@link.cuhk.edu.hk](wangy@link.cuhk.edu.hk)) if you have any questions about the code.

 ### Code structure